 We will visit:

 - Havana, whose vibrant neighborhoods stretch westward in a chronological parade of architectural exuberance.
-The political climate of the last 48 years has spared 400 years of urban fabric from the modern-day ravages of freeway construction and urban renewal.
+The political and economic climate of the last 50 years has spared 400 years of urban fabric from the modern-day ravages of freeway construction and urban renewal.

-- Cienfuegos, called "The Pearl of the South," a coastal city designed in a grid pattern with the Malecón running along the water.
+- Cienfuegos, called "The Pearl of the South," a 19th Century coastal city designed in a grid pattern with the Malecón running along the water.

 - Trinidad, which is a designated UNESCO World Heritage Site due to the number of architectural and historical sites that have been virtually untouched by the last two centuries.

 - Santa Clara, the capital city of the Cuban province of Villa Clara.
-This important industrial town, central to the province and country, set the stage for Che Guevara's final battle against Batista and retains many sites associated with the Rebel Army.
+This important industrial town, central to the province and country, set the stage for Che Guevara's final battle against Batista and retains many sites associated with the Rebel Army, including the gravesite of Che.

 Eligibility: The program is offered to all students at the graduate level and upper division undergraduates may take the course with instructor approval.
 Program size is limited and participation is contingent upon acceptance by the Program Director.